 Persistent poverty areas represent an important subgroup of U.S. counties with higher disease burden and greater cancer mortality where the health consequences of elevated and continuous levels of poverty over time have not been fully investigated.
 The intersectionality of structural and institutional level factors along with persistent poverty results in increased cancer incidence, delayed cancer diagnosis and treatment, increased morbidity, treatment-related toxicity, and subsequently lower rates of survival.
 People living in poverty have higher rates of cancers associated with occupational, recreational, and/or lifestyle exposures (e.g., colorectal, laryngeal, liver, lung) and by infectious agents (e.g., anal, cervical, oral cancers due to the human papillomavirus).
 It is therefore important to understand the interrelated effects of persistent poverty and other social, economic, and health factors, including race and ethnicity at the structural and institutional levels to implement interventions

-The National Cancer Institute in working with USDA’s Economic Research Service defines persistent poverty areas at the census tract level, wherein 20% or more of the population is below the federal poverty line based on the 1990, and 2000 decennial censuses and 2007-11 and 2015-2019 American Community Survey 5-year estimates.
+The NCI invites applications for Cancer Control Research in Persistent Poverty Areas (Persistent Poverty Initiative) to support transdisciplinary teams and the training of early-career investigators, in collaboration with institutions, clinics, communities and tribes to develop cancer prevention and control research programs focusing on and serving populations in persistent poverty census tracts.
+In working with the USDA’s Economic Research Service, the NCI defines persistent poverty areas at the census tract level, wherein 20% or more of the population is below the federal poverty line based on the 1990, and 2000 decennial censuses and 2007-11 and 2015-2019 American Community Survey 5-year estimates.
 By adopting a definition that includes a much smaller geographical area at the census tract level (compared to county level), there is broader representation across all the states and Puerto Rico to include communities in extreme poverty.
 Based on the above definition, the enclosed PDF provides a list of census tracts in the U.S. and Puerto Rico that are in persistent poverty.